Abhi6722/Abhi6722/README.md

 | [Machine Learning Prediction Model](https://github.com/Abhi6722/Predictor)     | The main function of the app is to recommend movies based on our interest.
 This application provides all the details of the requested movie such as overview, genre, release date, rating, runtime, top cast, reviews, recommended movies, etc. |
 | [Toodle](https://github.com/Abhi6722/toodle)     | A Google clone built using NextJs and Tailwind CSS.
 | [Toodle Meet](https://github.com/Abhi6722/Toodle-Meet)     | Toodle Meet is a Secure, Simple and Scalable Video Conference solution that you can use as a standalone app or embed in your web application.
-| [Netflix-Clone-Mobile-App](https://netflix-clone-9b94a.web.app/)     | Netflix clone App built with ReactJS, TMDB Api, Firebase, CSS and JavaScript.
+| [Netflix-Clone](https://github.com/Abhi6722/Netflix_app)     | A simple ReactJS Netflix homepage clone running on Astra DB that leverages a GraphQL API with paging and infinite scrolling.
 | [Payment Gateway Integration](https://sauravmukherjee44.github.io/Payment-Gateway-Integration/)     | Payment Gateway Integration for Donating specific amount of Money directly to the Needed one.
 Payment gateway integration, Razorpay is used.
 <h1 align="center">Communication - the human connection - is the key to personal and success !</h1>